Thermodynamics JEE Advanced Questions

 (d) A is false, but R is true

-Option a – Both A and R are true and R is the correct explanation of A
+Option a – Both A and R are true, and R correctly explains A

-(a) temperature of the body.
+(a) The temperature of the body

-(b) the temperature of the surroundings
+(b) The temperature of the surroundings

-(c) the fourth power of the temperature of the body.
+(c) The fourth power of the temperature of the body

-A hot body cools from 90°C to 75°C in 25 seconds.
-The same body in further cooling from 75°C to 60°C will take how much time?
+A hot object cools from 90°C to 75°C in 25 seconds.
+How long will it take to cool from 75°C to 60°C?

 (a) 25 seconds